Once a blood donor, always a lifesaver!

 Why Donate Blood?

-Regular blood donation can improve cardiovascular health, reduce iron levels, and promote overall well-being.
+Regular blood donation improves heart health, reduces iron levels, and enhances well-being.

 How to Donate Blood?